Merritt Awards - Rules and Regulations

 Productions must take place in Nova Scotia, between January 1st to December 31st.

-All productions to be juried will make two (2) complimentary available tickets to their productions for each jury member.
+All productions to be juried will make two (2) complimentary available tickets to their productions for each Merritt Jury member.

 A jury list will be maintained on the Theatre Nova Scotia website.